Initial jobless claims rise more than expected

-Economists had estimated, according to Bloomberg, that first-time claims for unemployment insurance totaled 270,000 last week.
+Economists had estimated that claims for unemployment insurance totaled 275,000 last week, down from 282,000 in the previous period, according to Bloomberg.

 Business Insider Emails & Alerts